-Using condoms every time you have anal sex is very effective protection from HIV.
+Using condoms every time you have anal sex is very effective HIV prevention.
 Unlike PrEP, they also protect you from many other sexually transmitted infections.

 Not all condoms are the same – they come in different sizes, and different brands will have a different feel.
 It’s worth taking some time by yourself to try lots of them out so you can choose the ones that are most comfortable for you.
 Make sure they’re in date – there should always be an expiry date on the packaging.